MA Directing

 Through skills classes and project-based learning, you will be given the time, resources and rehearsal room access you need to develop your craft.

-Teaching will be delivered by industry practitioners and Masterclass guests, with mentorship and placement opportunities.
-Each is designed to support you in clearly defining your artistic voice, aligning your passions, skills and ambitions ready for a portfolio career.
+Teaching will be delivered by industry practitioners and masterclass guests, with mentorship and placement opportunities.
+Each is designed to support you in clearly defining your artistic voice, aligning your passions, skills, and ambitions ready for a portfolio career.

 Course Overview